OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-06.md

 saying, “Surely I will bless you and multiply you greatly.”

 ## Hebrews 6:15
-And so, after waiting patiently, Abraham obtained the promise.
+Thus, after Abraham had patiently endured, he received what was promised.

 ## Hebrews 6:16
 People swear by someone greater than themselves, and the oath serves as confirmation to end all disputes.